St. Andrew’s Memorial Books

 The core data for these Memorial Books was researched and supplied by local researcher, the late Brian Langley.

-The original idea for these books was suggested by Rev. Michael Hills who was then the Vicar at St. John the Baptist Church, (the fisherman’s church) in St. Georges Road, off Hessle Road. the late Brian Langley.
-The organisation and assimilation of the material was overseen by Michael Swain, who at the time served on the STAND Committee, with the beautiful hand calligraphy being scripted by Christopher Tansey, a local teacher.
+The original idea for these books was suggested by Rev. Michael Hills who was then the Vicar at St. John the Baptist Church, (The Fisherman’s Church) on St. Georges Road, off Hessle Road.
+The organisation and assimilation of the material was overseen by Michael Swain, who at the time served on the STAND Committee and the beautiful hand calligraphy was scripted by Christopher Tansey, a local teacher.
 The project overall was managed and financed by the STAND Committee from funds generously donated by the public.
 The cabinet in which the books are housed was made and donated by MFI Manufacturing Division, Hull and constructed by S.P.
 Wheeler.
-Displayed within the cabinet is the MBE medal, awarded to Christine Jenson (nee Gay) for her commitment to her work to the fishing community work.
+Displayed within the cabinet is the MBE medal which was awarded to Christine Jenson (nee Gay) for her commitment to her work to the fishing community work.

-In 2020 the Hull: Yorkshire Maritime City Project began.
-The Maritime Museum where the Memorial Books were housed is to receive extensive refurbishment and enhancement.
+*** In 2020 the Hull Maritime City Project began.
+The Maritime Museum, where the Memorial Books were located, is being extensively renovated and refurbished.
 In order to carry out this work all artefacts have been placed in temporary storage.
-The Memorial Books have found a new temporary home within the Hull History Centre allowing them to remain on public display until the restoration work is completed at the Maritime Museum.
+The Memorial Books are in a new temporary home within the Hull History Centre allowing them to remain on public display until the restoration work is completed at the Maritime Museum.
+It is hoped the museum will open in 2026 and the Memorial Books will be once agin on display in a special Remembrance Room.